Get answers to your health care coverage questions.

 Access Health CT is also the only place in Connecticut where individuals, families, and small businesses can get financial help with their health care coverage costs, if they qualify.

-Access Health CT was established to meet the requirements of the federal Health Care Reform law (or Affordable Care Act), which requires that states have a “health insurance exchange” (or marketplace) in place by October 1, 2013.
+Access Health CT was established to meet the requirements of the federal Health Care Reform law (or Affordable Care Act), which gave states the opportunity to either establish their own “health insurance exchange” (or marketplace) or allow the Federal government to operate an exchange on behalf of their state’s residents.
+Such exchanges became operational on October 1, 2013.

 - Can anyone use Access Health CT?